-Before your router reboots, you will be asked if you want to bookmark 'D-Link Router Web Management," click Ok to finish.
+Before your router reboots, you will be asked if you want to create a D-Link Router Web Management bookmark to quickly access your router's configuration interface.
+Click OK to create the bookmark or click Cancel to continue without creating the bookmark.